Osama-Ahmed668/house-price-prediction/README.md

-Machine Learning project to predict house prices.
+A Machine Learning project to predict house prices using a trained regression model.